Application Review Begins January 19th, 2022; open until filled

-Holds a degree in Architecture, Interior Architecture, Planning, or a related field, and has a two-year history of professional experience in architectural programming, space planning, planning, and design issues with public processes.
+Two years of professional experience in architectural programming, space planning, planning, and design issues with public processes.

-Competence is required in architectural programming, planning, space planning, and group facilitation.
+Demonstrates competence in architectural programming, planning, space planning, and group facilitation.

-Strong written, oral, and interpersonal communications skills and the ability to work effectively with department and university staff, and non-university professionals.
+Possesses strong written, oral, and interpersonal communications skills and the ability to work effectively with department and university staff, and non-university professionals.

 Able to work with sensitive, confidential information in a discreet and ethical manner and in accordance with university policies and local, state, and federal laws.

-Strong organizational, time allocation, and project management skills, and the ability to prioritize tasks and assignments.
+Demonstrates strong organizational, time allocation, and project management skills, and the ability to prioritize tasks and assignments.

-Demonstrable ability to communicate and work effectively with a wide variety of community groups, internal and external stakeholders, and individuals from diverse backgrounds and cultures.
+Demonstrates the ability to communicate and work effectively with a wide variety of community groups, internal and external stakeholders, and individuals from diverse backgrounds and cultures.

-Knowledge of the functioning of a research university.
+Experience working with the functioning of a research university.

 Experience and/or education that provides an understanding of university planning policy issues and processes, in particular as related to space use and programming.